definedrisk/petzold-pw5e/CD-ROM/README.md

 The implementation is changed quite substanitally based on the Stack Overflow article.

-### MenuDemo and PopMenu
+### MenuDemo, PopMenu and NoPopups

-Demonstrate basic menu creation and use.
+Demonstrate basic menu creation and use including controlling the system menu.
 Popup menu can be obtained from a submenu.

 [Stack Overflow: How to use main menu handle in TrackPopupMenu()](https://stackoverflow.com/questions/20926773/how-to-use-main-menu-handle-in-trackpopupmenu)